anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This registry contains values to be used in the JSON values of RDAP responses.
 Registrations into this registry may occur in IETF-defined RDAP extensions or via requests to the IANA.
 Authors of RDAP extensions not defined by the IETF MAY register values in this registry via requests to the IANA.
+The IANA is requested to send a copy of any request not originating from the IETF to regext@ietf.org or its successor.

 This document does not change the RDAP JSON Values Registry nor its purpose.
 However, this document does update the procedures for registrations and the